 - Gateway to Gangotri Temple and other spiritual sites.

-Rich History of Harsil’s Apple Orchards
+History of Harsil’s Apple Orchards

 Ancient Trade Route: Harsil lies on the old caravan trail between India and Tibet, facilitating trade in commodities such as wool, salt, and spices.
 This exchange fostered a unique blend of cultural influences in the region.